aboutcircles/circles-contracts-v2/docs/docs/introduction.md

 The Circles contract incorporates a demurrage system with the following key characteristics:

+- Circles have a 7% p.a. demurrage cost applied to them in the contracts, rebalancing the amounts.
+- Demurrage is applied on an equivalent daily basis, ensuring that during a period of a day balances are not continuously adjusted.
 - Balances are stored as "discounted balances" that automatically decrease in value over time.
 - The `calculateIssuance()` function in the Circles contract factors in demurrage when determining the amount of new currency to mint for an individual.
 - Demurrage applies uniformly to both personal currencies and group currencies.